ryan258/travel-optimizer/README.md

   - Body: `{ "destinations": ["City1", "City2"], "preferences": "Your preferences", "budget": 5000 }`
   - Response: `{ "itinerary": "Your generated itinerary" }`

+## Logging

+The application logs all generated itineraries to a `travels.log` file in the project root directory.
+Each log entry includes:

+- Timestamp
+- Destinations
+- User preferences
+- Budget
+- Generated itinerary

+This log can be useful for:
+- Debugging
+- Analyzing popular destinations and preferences
+- Improving the itinerary generation algorithm over time

+Note: Ensure the application has write permissions in the project directory.

 ## Contributing

 Contributions to the Travel Itinerary Optimizer are welcome.
 Please follow these steps: